EN

 David Yick-Koppel is a Bay Area native and serves as the drama director at Washington High School in his hometown of Fremont, California.
 Prior to his role as the drama director, David founded Arclight Repertory Theatre and the San Jose "Shakespeare on the Square Festival" in 2006.
 The company was dedicated to producing multicultural themed interpretations of Shakespeare's plays as well as multicultural original play development.
 David also served on the artistic boards of a variety of Bay Area nonprofit theatre organizations including: Crowded Fire Theater and the Altarena Playhouse.
 He was a program coordinator for HMO Kaiser Permanente's HIV/STD prevention play SECRETS, which is part of their Educational Theatre Outreach Programs that tour high schools throughout Northern California.
 David is a member of Actor's Equity Association and has performed, directed and stage managed with a number of Bay Area and New York based theatre companies.
 He received his MFA in acting from the Yale School of Drama in 1998 and graduated with "distinction in the acting specialist program" in 1994 from the University of Wisconsin-Madison.
 He lives in San Jose, California with his life partner, Julie Yick-Koppel, EDD (San Francisco State University, 2021) who serves as the ethnic studies coordinator and teacher at Mountain View High School.

-Conch Shell Productions new work development incubator, CSP Artist Collective (guided by co-resident dramaturges Jasmeene Francois and Marissa Joyce Stamps) is a space for writers to share pages, receive feedback from peers, discuss the craft, take masterclasses led by industry experts, and commune with a supportive community of likeminded artists.
+Conch Shell Productions new work development incubator, CSP Artist Collective (guided by co-resident dramaturges Jasmeene Francois and Marissa Joyce Stamps) is a supportive creative space for writers to share pages, receive feedback from peers, discuss the craft, take masterclasses led by industry experts, and build community.

-Members will have the option of presenting their work in our new work series: Bluelight Series and/or CSP New Works Fest.
+Members present their work in our new work series: Bluelight Series and/or CSP New Works Fest.

 Rivka Rivera is a Jew-Yo-Rican actor, playwright, and filmmaker creating work that explores the intersection of grief, capitalism, and human behavior.
 She is an alum of Carnegie Mellon University and LaGuardia HS.
 To learn more visit: www.RivkaRivera.com @therivkarivera